VowpalWabbit/vowpalwabbit.github.io/_tutorials/contextual_bandits.md

 For more information and research on this theoretically optimal exploration algorithm see [Taming the Monster: A Fast and Simple Algorithm for Contextual Bandits](http://arxiv.org/abs/1402.0555){:target="blank"}.

-### Input format for `--cb_explore_adf`
+### Input format for `--cb_adf` or `--cb_explore_adf` - Action Dependent Features

-The command `--cb_explore_adf` is different from the other two example cases because the action set changes over time (or we have rich information for each action):
+In `--cb` and `--cb_explore` the action set is fixed, and each action is described by an index (i.e., actions have no features).
+These two limitations are addressed in the commands `--cb_adf` and `--cb_explore_adf`.
+In these action depended features versions the action set can change over time and/or we have features for each action.
+Key properties of this format are:

-- Each example now spans multiple lines, with one line per action
+- Each example now spans multiple lines.
+Each line describes one action, and a new line signals the end of a multiline example.
-- For each action, we have the label information (action, cost, probability), if known.
+- For the chosen action, we have the label information (action, cost, probability).
-- The action field **a** is ignored now since line numbers identify actions and typically set to the 0.
+- The action field **a** is ignored (so it is typically set to 0) since the actions are explicitly described in each line.
 - The semantics of cost and probability are the same as before.
-- Each example is also allowed to specify the label information on precisely one action.
-- A new line signals end of a multiline example.

-It best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.
+It's best to create features for every (context, action) pair rather than features associated only with context and shared across all actions.

 ```text
 --cb_explore_adf